 How can these be bad choices?

-How long are bonds issued for (time period, maturity period) 20 year at least (many for 30 years), if a Boomer uses this route for retirement income, how long is 20 years in relationship to his life expectancy?
+How long are bonds issued for (time period, maturity period) 20 year at least (many for 30 years), if a Boomer uses this route for retirement income, how long is 20 years in relation to his life expectancy?
 Will the economy and life be stable for the next 20 years?

-Selling bonds as an income is ok, but other options are much better and using them does not mean your account can be affected by increasing interest rates, actually the opposite is true.
+Selling bonds as an income is ok, but other options are much better and using them does not mean your account can be affected by increasing interest rates; actually, the opposite is true.

 Fixed Indexed Annuities can provide the very income Boomers are looking for and without compensation being charged directly to the Boomer.
-Plus a variety of options exist especially the BIG one, income can never be outlived.
+Plus a variety of options exist especially the BIG one, and income can never be outlived.